-In this section, we review prior works related to flow-table aggregation, flow-rule partitioning and flow aggregation.
-We also review the existing literature on tensor and singular value decomposition (SVD) used in this paper.
+In this section, we review prior works related to flowtable aggregation, flow-rule partitioning and flow aggregation.
+We also review the existing literature on tensor and singular value decomposition (SVD) used in our work.

 Earlier, table aggregation approaches considered only prefix entries, where do not care ()s do not appear in the beginning of the ternary strings.
-Applegate et al. [14] proposed a prefixbased minimization technique for ACLs, which have entries similar to TCAMs.
-Meiners et al. [11] proposed bit weaving, which partitions the total rule-set and permutes the bit positions for each of the partitions to transform all nonprefix entries into prefix entries.
+Applegate et al. [14] proposed a prefix-based minimization technique for access control lists (ACLs), which have entries similar to TCAMs.
+Meiners et al. [11] proposed bit weaving, which partitions the total ruleset and permutes the bit positions for each of the partitions to transform all non-prefix entries into prefix entries.
 Finally, these transformed partitions are merged together, after which each entry is repermuted to their original bit order.
 However, one of the major limitations of bit weaving is high computation time for larger partition size.
 This is even worse in networks where data changes frequently, because bit weaving recomputes the whole rule-set for each rule update.

 Other related works concerns the approach of partitioning the flow-rules.
-Kanizo et al. [12] presented a decomposition technique, which partitions a flow-table into subtables and distributes the subtables across the network.
-They proposed two techniques-pivot bit decomposition (PBD) and cut-based decomposition (CBD).
-PBD decomposes the table into subtables by selecting a pivot bit/column.
+Kanizo et al. [12] presented a decomposition technique, which partitions a flowtable into sub-tables and distributes the sub-tables across the network.
+They proposed two techniques - Pivot Bit Decomposition (PBD) and Cut-Based Decomposition (CBD).
+PBD decomposes the table into sub-tables by selecting a pivot bit/column.
 However, PBD increases the total number of rules, because two separate rules are generated for each do not care () pivot bits.
 On the other hand, CBD represents the set of rules by a dependency graph.
 Moshref et al. [15] proposed a virtual Cloud Rule Information Base (vCRIB), which partitions the overlapping rules by splitting them.
 Consequently, the overall number of rules increases.

-Flow aggregation approaches minimize the total number of flows in order to reduce the number of flow-rules.
-Kosugiyama et al. [13] proposed an approach that considers end-to-end delay as a parameter of flow aggregation.
+Flow aggregation approaches minimize the total number of flows in order to reduce the number of flowrules.
+Kosugiyama et al. [13] proposed an approach which considers end-to-end delay as a parameter of flow aggregation.
 However, the authors considered delay sensitive flows only.

 A tensor [16] is a high-dimensional matrix which represents heterogeneous data.
-Therefore, some of the existing works use tensors for handling large-scale data [17].
+Therefore, some of the existing works use tensors for handling largescale data [17].
 Liavas et al. [18] proposed a tensor factorization technique for parallel processing of large-scale data.
-Motivated by this paper, we use tensors for representing large flow-tables.
+Motivated by this work, we use tensors for representing large flow-tables.
 We consider a three-order tensor, where the orders denote a single flow-rule, components of a flow-rule (match fields, priority, and actions), and the total number of flow-rules, respectively.
-Henry et al. [19] presented a SVD technique to extract useful data from a matrix.
+Henry et al. [19] presented a Singular Value Decomposition (SVD) technique to extract useful data from a matrix.
 Schifanella et al. [20] implemented an extension to the SVD technique, named TUCKER decomposition [21].
-Acar and Yener [22] proposed higher-order SVD (HOSVD), which is a generalization of the TUCKER decomposition.
+Acar and Yener [22] proposed Higher-Order Singular Value Decomposition (HOSVD), which is a generalization of the TUCKER decomposition.
 HOSVD imposes orthogonality constraint on component matrices.
-We use a technique, which is similar to HOSVD, to aggregate the flow-rules by extracting core data from a single dimension that represents the number of entries in a flow-table.
+We use a technique, which is similar to HOSVD, to aggregate the flow-rules by extracting core data from a single dimension which represents the number of entries in a flow-table.